tbensky/npct/README.md

 <center><img src=https://github.com/tbensky/npct/blob/master/pics/new_cases.png></center>

 I wanted to focus some quarantine stress/energy and do something (anything) to help.
-I know a lot about microcontrollers, and good with the C language, am seem to always be able to figure out APIs.
+I know a lot about microcontrollers, am good with the C language, and always seem to be able to figure out APIs.
 So I developed this open-source, hardware contract tracer token project.
-Likely this project won't help at all, but here it is.
+(Likely this project won't help at all, but here it is.)

 ## Contact Tracing